maus-me/woopEssentials/README.md

 - Announcements messages (a list of messages that are send in an configurable interval) [on/off]
 - /msg playername message - to send private messages ingame (customizable color) [on/off]
 - /r message - to send private messages ingame to last messaging player (enabled if /msg is on)
-- Server Metrics, logs metrics (/stats and more) to InfluxDB and visualize it with influxDB or **grafana**
 - /requesthelp [message] , pings the `HelpRoleID` in Discord with the message [on/off]
 - show role information infront of ingame chatname [on/off]
 - /admin ingame/discord command , lists all roles specified by "AdminRoles" [on/off]